karimdaghari/pomotroid/README.md

 ## Download

-Pomotroid is available for Windows 32/64, Mac OSX and Debian/Ubuntu flavored Linux.
+Pomotroid is available for Windows 32/64, MacOS and Debian/Ubuntu flavored Linux.

 Download the latest version from the [releases](https://github.com/karimdaghari/pomotroid/releases) page.